Home Banner

 August 17, 2023

-This summer former Carlson Lab REU student Jaden Hansen has joined the US GO SHIP program occupation of the I05 line, sailing from Perth, Australia to Cape Town, South Africa.
+In summer 2023 former Carlson Lab REU student Jaden Hansen joined the US GO SHIP program occupation of the I05 line sailing from Perth, Australia to Cape Town, South Africa.